 9. Practice test taking

 If you are a slow worker, practice taking tests faster and faster.
-It helps to find a good test taking strategy.
+Whether you’re planning on taking the ACT or the SAT, it helps to find a good test taking strategy.
 You’ll be so thankful to have these skills later on.